What is Momentum?

 How to Read Momentum

-We often find lower readings of momentum at the start or beginning of a trend.
-This is mainly because the trend hasn’t built up a massive momentum to one side or the other to really dictate a particular trend or strength.
-This is key to understanding how to correctly read momentum in the Forex market.
-When we are in a strong trend either bullish or bearish, momentum precedes price which makes momentum a leading indicator.
+We often find lower readings of momentum at the beginning of a trend, as it hasn’t yet built up any significant momentum indicate its strength.
+Understanding the principle that momentum increases is key to understanding how to read momentum in the Forex market correctly.
+When we are in a strong trend, either bullish or bearish, momentum precedes price which makes momentum the leading indicator.

 Generally, you only want to take a signal from the momentum indicator when it is in line with the dominant trend.
-If the momentum is going in the opposite direction of the trend it’s recommended to not make a trade.
+If the momentum is going in the opposite direction of the trend, it’s recommended not to make a trade.
 There are several indicators used to measure momentum.
-These are the Moving Average Convergence Divergence (MACD), the Relative Strength Index (RSI), Stochastic and more.

 The Relative Strength Index

-The RSI indicator is one of the most used oscillators among professional FX traders as it tends to be more accurate.
+The RSI indicator (Figure 1) is one of the most used oscillators among professional FX traders as it tends to be more accurate.
 The RSI indicator oscillates between 0 and 100.
-It rarely reaches the extreme levels and usually stays in the 20-80 range.
+It rarely reaches extreme levels and usually stays in the 20-80 range.

-The general consensus is that when we have a momentum reading above 80, traders perceive this as being an overbought condition.
-In the opposite situation, when we have a momentum reading below 20 traders perceive, this as being an oversold condition.
+When there is a momentum reading above 80, traders perceive this as being an overbought condition, and when there is a momentum reading below 20, this is seen as an oversold condition.

-The overbought and oversold strategy is not that reliable because the market can stay like this for a long time before reversing.
-Because the momentum precedes price, we can treat the momentum readings in the same way as price action.
+The overbought and oversold strategy is not a reliable one because the market can continue this behaviour for an extended period before reversing.
+As the momentum precedes price, traders must tread momentum readings in the same way as price action.
 When we see breaks in the trendlines for the momentum indicator, they often occur before the breaks in the price action.